pfrazee/infocivics/index.md

 ---

 ## VII.
-Regarding economic incentives

-Many of the prescriptions in this paper will be disruptive to the Web's business models.
-Companies which rely on controlling the user interface may have difficulty placing ads.
-There's also the perception (rightly or not) that peer-to-peer networks encourage users to disregard copyrights.

-It's important that economics are addressed in computing networks.
-The software, hardware, and administration have to be profitable.
-Otherwise, there may not be enough incentive to drive their growth.

-Exploring new business models is outside of the scope of this paper, but not out of the scope of this conversation.
-Opportunities may exist in supporter tipping, supporter subscriptions (eg Patreon), software licensing, software certification for security or quality, and new forms of advertising.

----

-## VIII.
 Conclusion

-In this paper, I have attempted to define a subset of software design, called Information Civics.
-I formulated Information Civics within the context of the *decentralization movement*, provided some definitions, and then explored a set of ideas within Information Civics which can be used to distribute authority more equally throughout social computing networks.
+In this essay, I have attempted to discuss the civic philosophy which is inherent in the decentralization movement, and explored some ideas which can be used to distribute authority more equally throughout social computing networks.

-Only as a consequence of my interests, I have focused on Information Civics as a mechanism for constructing a specific political view (anti-authoritarianism).
-A larger or future work might seek to provide objective comparisons of political structures within the concept of Information Civics.
-Future work might also try to expand on the individual mechanics of politics and power in computer science.
+I will close this essay by offering a warning.

+Do not be lulled into simple extremes of perspective.
+There is no ideal of objectivity, nor any final machine which will order the affairs of humanity.
+There is only wisdom, quality, and careful judgement.
+Markets are as deadly device for governance as pure democracy is.
+Not all interactions should be tokenized or monetized.
+Not all decisions should be delegated.
+Most importantly: authority is not inherently evil, only the selfish application of authority, or the lethargy of thought which enables it.

+Be rigorous.
+Be careful.
+Challenge your assumptions, and never lean on a single mechanism.
+The greatest wisdom of any government is to apply multiple overlapping mechanisms which check each other.

 <footer>
   <p>
-    By exploring this area of software design, I hope to have shed light on the motivations of many modern decentralizers, and shared some useful ideas for future network designers.
+    I hope this essay has shed light on the motivations of many modern decentralizers, and shared some useful ideas for future network designers.
   </p>
   <p>
     You can find more of my writing and related work at